LaskatelDev/portfolio/README.md

 Automation & Backend Deployment Specialist
 I specialize in end-to-end process automation, deploying production-ready backends on any stack, and building client-facing automation systems.
 From internal workflows to scalable cloud services and automated client communications, I deliver reliable, well-documented solutions that run smoothly out of the box

+Machine Learning
+I specialize in developing, fine-tuning, and deploying AI models — from LLMs and vision systems to custom ML pipelines.
+I turn research-grade models into production-ready solutions.

 ---

 ## Projects